lingqi-su/lingqi-su.github.io/_pages/about.md

 ---

 <br/>
 Greetings!
 My name is Lingqi Su (苏灵奇, pronounced as Lynn-Chee Su).
-I am an experienced engineer and researcher for HVAC and energy system.
-I am currently working at ENGIE Lab China and I got my Dr.-Ing.
+I am an experienced engineer and academic for building and urban energy system.
+I am an Assistant Professor at Tongji University.
+Before joining in Tongji University, I worked for ENGIE China and Trina Power.
+I got my Dr.-Ing.
 (Doctor of Engineering) from Friedrich Schiller University Jena in Germany.

 <p align="center"><img src="/images/bachelor.jpg" alt="Don't mess with me, I'll eat you" width="25%"/></p>